4zwazo/x-days-of-devops/log.md

 - Getting familiar AWS diagrams
 - Using the previous day diagram and tailor it for a hybrid architecture

-**Thoughts**: Today's task involve converting the business requirements into infrastructure diagrams.
+**Thoughts**: Today's task involves converting the business requirements into infrastructure diagrams.
 Once I understand the requirements, it was pretty easy to construct the diagram.
-It would have been more fun if I worked with another person on this project.
+It would have been more fun if I worked with another peer on this project.

 **Work & Resources**:
 ![On-Premise diagram](images/on-premise-day15.jpeg)